Fresh Blueberry Lemonade

 Ingredients

-• 1 strip lemon zest (yellow part only)
+• 1 strip fresh lemon zest — yellow part only, no white pith; added during cooking

 • Lemon slices